manastahir/Neural-Network-in-java/README.md

 <h4>Implementation of multi-layer perceptron using basic Java(without any framework)</h4>

 <p>It is a simple implementation of complex concepts of gradient descent.
-I Used stochastic gradient descent and binary cross-entropy loss function
-and applied it on MNIST dataset to achieve the accuracy ~88%.
+I Used <b>stochastic gradientdescent</b> and <b>binary cross-entropy loss function</b> and applied it on MNIST dataset to achieve the accuracy ~88%.
 This project basically helps beginners with the understanding of neural networks.
 Interface is basic, but informative.</p>

 <h5>Structre of network:</h5>
 <p>Input layer -> Hidden layer -> Output layer</p>